GSA/digitalgov.gov/content/resources/an-introduction-to-analytics.md

 ---
 date: 2023-11-24 14:50:00 -0500
-title: An introduction to analytics
+title: "An introduction to analytics"
-deck: Use metrics and data to understand how people use your website
+deck: "Use metrics and data to understand how people use your website"
-summary: Learn how to set performance goals, and identify specific KPIs and targets to measure and meet them, using web analytics.
+summary: "Learn how to set performance goals, and identify specific KPIs and targets to measure and meet them, using web analytics."

 # See all topics at https://digital.gov/topics
 topics: